PrivateCaptcha/docs/content/docs/tutorials/complete-example.md

 ---
-title: Local end-to-end test
+title: Complete example
 type: docs
 prev: verify-solution
 #next: ''
 ---

-In this tutorial we will create a simple html form, serve it locally with a simple web-server, then protect using Private Captcha and, finally, verify form submissions.
+In this tutorial we will create a simple html form, serve it locally with a simple web-server, then protect using Private Captcha and, finally, verify form submission.
 And all this in the comfort of your own computer.

 ## Basic webpage and server